MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 The equivalent of the write_as_csv() function is the to_csv() function in pandas.
 The difference here, is that I didn't enclose it in a function.

 The data required for this task were gathered using rtweet package for R language via direct call to Twitter API.
 I find the equivalent Python implementation to be surprisingly cumbersome in comparison.
-Decided not to include it here.
+Decided to include it in the 'get-tweets.R' file.

 The steps are as follows: